kartoza/TheKartozaHandbook/docs/src/company/kartoza/daily_workflow.md

 The activities for your day are determined by:

 1. Which project you are working on, as listed in the company-wide project Gantt chart / sheet.
-Normally we try to have you work on a single project per day to reduce cognitive friction as you contextiswitch from one project to another.
+Normally we try to have you work on a single project per day to reduce cognitive friction as you context switch from one project to another.
 2. The scrum board / project board for that day's project.
 The list of sized tickets should be implemented sequentially, from the top of the 'This sprint' (or Ready or 'To-do') column, down to the bottom.

 ## Story points